Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 **31st March 2015**

-* NPC sheet now hides all the PC tabs except spellbook and the new "NPC Attacks"
+* NPC sheet now hides all the PC tabs except spellbook and the new "NPC Attacks".
+The old NPC sheet can be shown via a toggle.
 * Started work on "NPC Attacks"

 **30th March 2015**